-To comfortably sleep in a tent in the winter, you must ensure that you've got proper insulation.
-In addition, you've got to make sure that your tent can withstand the wind and snow, similar to a special 4 season tent that backpackers use.
-While iKamper does not currently make a roof top tent, we do make an Insulation Tent that lines the inside of the tent canvas, essentially turning it into a winter roof top tent.
+To comfortably sleep in a roof top tent in the winter, you must ensure that you've got proper insulation.
+In addition, you've got to make sure that your roof top tent can withstand the wind and snow, similar to a special 4 season tent.
+While iKamper does not currently make a specific winter roof top tent, we do make an Insulation Tent that lines the inside of the tent canvas, essentially turning it into a winter roof top tent.

-In contrast with ground tents, iKamper roof top tents are made of thicker fabric and have rainflies for added protection against snow.
-The canvas on iKamper roof top tents is made of 300gsm super density poly cotton canvas, which is water resistant, breathable, insulating, UV resistant, and built to last.
+In contrast with ground tents, iKamper roof top tents are made of thicker fabric and have waterproof rainflies for added protection against snow.
+The canvas on iKamper roof top tents are made of 300gsm super density poly cotton canvas, which is water resistant, breathable, insulating, UV resistant, and built to last.
 Should anything happen, the canvas and waterproof rainfly are replaceable.
 This material prevents you from getting too hot on a warm day and too cold when it's chilly out.
 Although it's heavier than traditional tent fabric, it is quieter thanks to its weight and insulation properties.
-The polycotton canvas is water resistant, but one should make sure to dry out the material before closing the hardshell.
+The poly cotton canvas is water resistant, but one should make sure to dry out the material before closing the hardshell.
 To read more specific fabric care information, including weathering instructions, visit this page.

-Another piece of gear to consider adding to your checklist is an insulated sleeping pad.
 While it is advantageous that a roof top tent is situated above the cold ground and has a sturdy floor to assist in insulation, an insulated sleeping pad can help keep you warm in freezing temperatures. iKamper's RTT Comfort sleeping pad is molded to fit each tent and adds additional storage to the tent when deflated.

-To provide even more shelter from freezing winds and snow, the Annex is a great addition to your winter camping setup.
+To provide even more shelter from freezing winds and snow, the Annex is a great addition to your winter car camping setup.
 The Annex is great for taking off dirty clothes and shoes, but it also serves another purpose of creating a wind barrier between your roof top tent door and the frigid outside.
 You can even use a portable propane heater inside the Annex to stay warm.
 An added benefit is that the warm air will rise and heat your tent as well!